 The Graduate Certificate in Special Education provides candidates with the specialized knowledge of assessment and intervention strategies that support the learning of children with exceptional learning needs for grades K-8 (Elementary) or grades 7-12 (Secondary).
-The graduate certificate program leads to an endorsement in special education on an existing teacher certification in the State of Alaska.
+The graduate certificate program leads to an endorsement in special education on an existing teacher certificate in the State of Alaska.

 - Satisfy the Admission Requirements for Graduate Certificates.

 - Satisfy the admissions requirements for the program:

 - Submit a resume documenting one year of appropriate, recent experience with children experiencing disabilities.